 US strikes at a Huawei prize: Chip juggernaut HiSilicon

-SHANGHAI: The latest U.S. government action against China's Huawei takes direct aim the company's HiSilicon chip division-a business that in a few short years has become central to China's ambitions in semiconductor technology but will now lose access to tools that are central to its success.
+SHANGHAI: The latest U.S. government action against China's Huawei takes direct aim at the company's HiSilicon chip division - a business that in a few short years has become central to China's ambitions in semiconductor technology but will now lose access to tools that are central to its success.

 But heavy investment in research and development helped drive rapid progress at HiSilicon, and in recent years the 7,000-employee unit has been central to Huawei's rise as a dominant player in the global smartphone business and the emerging 5G telecom networking business.

-HiSilicon's Kirin smartphone processor is now considered to be on par with those created by Apple and Qualcomm - a rare example of an advanced Chinese semiconductor product that competes globally.
+HiSilicon's Kirin smartphone processor is now considered to be on par with those created by Apple Inc and Qualcomm Inc - a rare example of an advanced Chinese semiconductor product that competes globally.

-But the U.S. export control rule, first reported by Reuters last week, aims to block HiSilicon's access to two crucial tools: chip design software from U.S. firms including Cadence Design Systems and Synopsys, and the manufacturing prowess of "foundries," led by Taiwan Semiconductor Manufacturing, that build chips for many of the world's top semiconductor firms.
+But the US export control rule, first reported by Reuters last week, aims to block HiSilicon's access to two crucial tools: chip design software from US firms including Cadence Design Systems Inc and Synopsys Inc, and the manufacturing prowess of "foundries," led by Taiwan Semiconductor Manufacturing Co Ltd, that build chips for many of the world's top semiconductor firms.

 With the new restrictions, HiSilicon "will be in a situation where they’re not able to manufacture chips at all, or if they do, then they’re not leading edge anymore," says Stewart Randall, who tracks China's chip industry at Shanghai-based consultancy Intralink.